The QG config file#

 environment.

-section can contain names of additional configuration files
+The (optional) config section can contain names of additional configuration files

 that are used in the autopilot.
 See